Scrotal Swelling in Children

 Causes of painless scrotal swelling

-Painless swelling can come on suddenly or slowly over time.
+Painless swelling can happen quickly.
+Or it may happen slowly over time.
+Causes can

-Hernias and hydroceles.
+- Hernia or hydrocele.
 These are the most common causes of scrotal swelling.
-They are caused by abnormal openings left behind when the testicles descend into the scrotum during development.
+They are caused by abnormal

 Causes of painful scrotal swelling

 Painful swelling can also happen quickly.
 Or it may happen slowly over time.
 It’s

 less common but usually more serious, especially if it is severe and sudden.
 Causes